sankalp1999/twitter-circle/README.md

 This file is educational if you want to learn about basics of concurrent scraping.

-`direct-messaging-stats/dm_final_stats_processing.js` - pre-processes conversations to count messages/month for 5 years and enable drawing graph available by clicking on fields in the DM stats file.
+`direct-messaging-stats/dm_final_stats_processing.js` - preprocesses conversations to count messages/month for 5 years and enable drawing graph available by clicking on fields in the DM stats file.

 `index.html` - show twitter circle, uses D3.js, vanilla html and css